 - Founding member of the Symbionese Liberation Army terrorist group

-In the summer of 1972, Little and his college friend Robyn Steiner drove from Florida to the West Coast and moved into the Peking House, a Maoist commune in Berkeley, California, where they met a fellow young radical named William Wolfe.
-Little also became involved with the Black Cultural Association (BCA), a black inmate organization that was active in California's Vacaville Prison at that time.
-Coordinated by UC Berkeley instructor Colston Westbrook, the BCA brought a number of young white radicals—like Little, Angela Atwood, William Wolfe, Joseph Remiro, William Harris, Emily Harris, and Nancy Ling Perry—to the prison to tutor black inmates (like Donald DeFreeze) in political science, black sociology, and African heritage.
+In the early 1970s Ms. Perry became involved with the Black Cultural Association (BCA), a black inmate organization that was active in California’s Vacaville Prison at that time.
+Coordinated by UC Berkeley instructor Colston Westbrook, the BCA brought a number of young white radicals—like Perry, Russell Little, William Wolfe, Joseph Remiro, William Harris, Emily Harris, and Angela Atwood—to the prison to tutor black inmates (like Donald DeFreeze) in political science, black sociology, and African heritage.
 Over time, the BCA became increasingly political and ever-more committed to black nationalism.
-In 1972, Little and Wolfe seized control of the BCA and collaborated with DeFreeze to indoctrinate the students with Maoist politics.
-“In the eyes of the young radicals” who served as BCA tutors, says PBS.org, “the black prisoners, no matter what their crime, took on heroic proportions as political prisoners, oppressed by a racist and corrupt American society.”
+“In the eyes of the young radicals,” says PBS.org, “the black prisoners, no matter what their crime, took on heroic proportions as political prisoners, oppressed by a racist and corrupt American society.”

-On November 6, 1973, Little and Joseph Remiro assassinated Marcus Foster, the first black superintendent of the Oakland, California School District.
-(For details of that killing and the motivations behind it, click here.)
-Two months later, on January 10, 1974, Little and Remiro were stopped for a traffic violation while driving a vehicle filled with weapons and SLA propaganda materials.
-They were questioned regarding Foster's murder and were promptly arrested and incarcerated.
-Later that day, fellow SLAer Nancy Ling Perry, having heard about the arrests, set fire to the group's Concord, California safe house in an effort to destroy any evidence that might be useful to the police.
+In November 1973 the SLA claimed responsibility for the murder of Marcus Foster, the first black superintendent of the Oakland, California School District.
+(For details of this killing and the motivations behind it, click here.)
+In the wake of Foster’s death, all SLA members went into hiding.
+On January 10, 1974, two of them—Russell Little and Joseph Remiro—were stopped for a traffic violation while driving a vehicle filled with weapons and SLA propaganda materials.
+They were questioned regarding Foster’s murder and were promptly taken into custody.
+Later that day, Perry, having heard about the arrests, set fire to the SLA’s Concord, California safe house in an effort to destroy any evidence that might be useful to the police.
 When officers arrived at the house, they found it damaged but not burned down—and thus, with a significant amount of evidence still intact.